fatherdougalmaguire/Novato/README.md

 ## Current status

-This emulator is still in what could charitablity called *alpha* status.
+This emulator is still in what could charitably called *alpha* status.

 * You can start and stop the emulator via button control.
 * You can quit the emulator via button control.